 To read a profile of Kristie's work in The Huffington Post, click HERE.

 To watch Kristie's 23-minute film about this inspiring project, please click HERE.

 Click HERE for the story on NPR's "All Things Considered"

 In 2012 Kristie led a donor trip to see the completed mill and to learn more about other fistula-related programs in the country.
-In 2013 she returned to monitor progress, visit villages and bring fistula patients together in Circle for a time of storytelling, creative problem solving and profound healing.
+In 2013 she twice to returned to monitor progress, visit villages and bring fistula patients together in Circle for storytelling, creative problem solving and profound healing.
 She also provided training on financial record keeping and transparency in the mill, hut construction for women without a safe place to live, and support for the local BGS health clinic.